-Soup is one of those fantastic, simple dishes that can be made using a huge range of ingredients, and we are likely to have enough ingredients in our fridge and/or cupboard at any given time to be able to make a decent soup.
+Soup is one of those fantastic, simple dishes that can be made using a huge range of ingredients.
+We are likely to have enough ingredients in our fridge and/or cupboard at any given time to be able to make a decent soup.

 For example, tomatoes contain a large amount of beneficial lycopene, while carrots and sweet potatoes are rich in beta-carotene.
-In short, this Red Vegetable Soup is full of goodness, plus it happens to be vegan and is made without any stock cubes (all my recipes are!) so you decide the amount of salt you want to use (I used 2/3 tablespoon but you can use less).
+In short, this Red Vegetable Soup is full of goodness!
+Plus it happens to be vegan and gluten free!
+How good is that?
+And you won’t need to use any stock cubes.
+So you decide the amount of salt you want to use.
+I used 2/3 tablespoon but you can use less.

 Do let me know what you thought of the flavour combination in this soup!
 I love feedback:)

 I am also bringing this recipe to Fiesta Friday, which I have the pleasure of co-hosting this week together with Sue from Birgerbird.
-So join the party, link up your recipes, comment on some of the other recipes (we all like comments and feedback:) and have fun!
+Join the party, link up your recipes, comment on some of the other recipes (we all like comments and feedback:) and have fun!
 Remember to include links to Fiesta Friday, Birgerbird and to this blog in your post for a chance to be featured next week.
 Happy Fiesta Friday:)

-- 1 medium red bell pepper, deseeded, roughly chopped
+- 1 medium red bell pepper deseeded, roughly chopped

-- 1 small/medium sweet potato, peeled, cubed
+- 1 small/medium sweet potato peeled, cubed

-- 1 medium carrot, peeled, chopped
+- 1 medium carrot peeled, chopped

-- 2 large tomatoes, chopped
+- 2 large tomatoes chopped

-- 2 tablespoons sun dried tomatoes, finely chopped
+- 2 tablespoons sun dried tomatoes finely chopped

 - 2 tablespoons tomato paste

-- 1 red onion, chopped
+- 1 red onion chopped

-- 1 small celery stalk, chopped
+- 1 small celery stalk chopped

-- 1/3 cup red lentils, rinsed
+- 1/3 cup red lentils rinsed

-- 1 large garlic clove, finely chopped
+- 1 large garlic clove finely chopped

 - 1 bay leaf